hasura/graphql-engine/graphql/manual/schema/views.rst

 Customise schema with views
 ===========================

-You may want to customise your schema for reasons like:
+You may want to customise your GraphQL schema for reasons like:

 - Limited scope: expose only a subset of the columns in a table
 - Support aggregations (*like count, average, etc.*) in queries